 “The nation-state thrived because capital was immobile, transactions were legible” – @arjunkhemani (relate with Li Lu’s Civilization 2.0TODO )

-inverted, if you don’t want something to be managed, make it unmeasurable (e.g., SWIFT).
+Inverted, if you don’t want something to be managed, make it unmeasurable (e.g., international transaction via SWIFT, or Visa cardholders not seeing the take rate).

 Gold and BTC are seizable.